You may be a rare couple (married or engaged) for whom porn has not been present in your past. In this case, your strategy is preventative:

 - take time to observe the other person’s character and self-control.
 If you are female, the chances of finding a man unaffected by pornography is very low.
 It is best to assume that porn is in their past,

 - take strong precautions before you get emotionally attached to someone.
 You have a right to ask them if porn is, or was, part of their life.
 Ask them what steps they have taken to resist pornography.
 You can insist that your future relationship requires some default precautions about internet usage, because you have the right to feel secure,

 - never tolerate pressure to sexually conform or behave in a ‘pornified’ way.

 Many Christians have recovered from pornography addictions, leading mature and trustworthy lives.
 No one is perfect, you included.
 When God works his transforming grace in people’s lives, it can mean a wonderful opportunity for deep friendships, and even marriage.

 There are many tell-tale signs associated with porn usage.
 If you suspect that your spouse is addicted to porn, look out for these signs:

 The short answer is because it helps achieve orgasm through masturbation.
 Porn, masturbation and sex are like drugs to a porn addict.
 It is often frequently a deep-seated behavioural addiction, just like other forms of addiction and has very little to do with their love for their spouse and family.
-There is a wide range of the level of addiction people have to pornography.
-Some are occasional users and have few problems stopping while others use it every day or multiple times per day and may find it very difficult to quit.
+There is a spectrum to the amount of pornography usage by people.
+Some are occasional users and have few problems stopping while others are compulsive, using it every day or multiple times per day, thus finding it very difficult to quit.

-People who struggle with an addiction to pornography tend to turn to porn for “comfort” in times of great stress, anxiety, boredom, depression or exhaustion.
+People who use it tend to turn to porn for 'comfort' in times of great stress, anxiety, boredom, depression or exhaustion.